Copyright © Media Law International 2018. All Rights Reserved.

 Straßer Ventroni Deubzer Freytag & Jäger has broad sector focus that includes entertainment, film, internet, music and advertising.
 The firm is also appointed by press and publishing, games and sports organisations and advises on licensing agreements for national and international media groups.

-Frömming Mundt & Partner is notably focussed on defence work.
+Frömming + Partner is notably focussed on defence work.
 Based in Hamburg the firm acts for business and individuals on press law with an emphasis on privacy and reputation.
-Managed by co-founders Jens Frömming and Julia Mundt, the team also advises film and television organisations on production contacts, licensing and copyright.
+Managed by founders Jens Frömming, the team also advises film and television organisations on production contacts, licensing and copyright.
 Other areas of focus include music and print publishing.

 Klinkert’s media focus broadly incorporates copyright, entertainment and sports.
 The firm handles multijurisdictional disputes nationally and abroad, representing clients in cases before the copyright arbitration board.
 Lawyers advise online music companies and leading mobile content distributors.
 Key practitioner Johannes Zindel advises publishers in rights acquisitions and has negotiated on behalf of film producers with film fund companies.